-These days, it seems like the world is ruled by subscriptions.
-Wherever you look, there are sign-up forms to weekly food deliveries, online streaming and so much more.
-While some of these subscriptions might be helpful to you and your family, others are likely to be underused.
-For instance, if you’re paying for Sky Sports but you only watch it once a month, it’s probably not worth the cost.
+These days, it seems like subscriptions rule the world.
+Wherever you look, there are sign-up forms for weekly food deliveries, online streaming, and so much more.
+Unfortunately, while some of these subscriptions might be helpful to you and your family, others are likely to be underused.
+For instance, if you’re paying for Sky Sports, but you only watch it once a month, it’s probably not worth the cost.

 Scroll through your bank statements and highlight any subscriptions that you might not have thought about in a while.
 If you haven’t used something for the last 2-3 months, it’s probably safe to cancel it.

 Cars are a huge convenience.
 They make it easier to collect tired kids after school and go shopping for piles of crucial essentials.
 However, they’re also a real hindrance to your bank account.
 If you’re using your car to drive around the corner to the local shop, then you’re wasting fuel and doing a number on the environment too.

 Start asking yourself if you really need to take your car with you on every errand.
 Reducing the amount of time you spend in your car will reduce your maintenance bills, cut down your insurance, and even make you a healthier version of yourself.